sanyaade-teachings/pippi/README.md

 - Much better performance for wavetable and granular synthesis
 - Improvements and additions to the `rhythm` modules
     - Better handling of `rhythm.curve` which now takes a length param instead of an obscure combination of multipliers
-    - TODO `rhythm.curve` can be provided a custom wavetable
+    - `rhythm.curve` can now be provided a custom wavetable
-    - MPC swing on onset lists
+    - Added MPC swing helper for onset lists (via `rhythm.swing`)
-    - Euclidean rhythm generator `rhythm.eu`
+    - Added a euclidean rhythm generator `rhythm.eu`
-    - Pattern generation helper `rhythm.pattern`
+    - Added a pattern generation helper `rhythm.pattern`
-    - Pattern-to-onset and string-to-pattern helpers
+    - Added pattern-to-onset and string-to-pattern helpers
         - Patterns are the same as pippi 1 (I may even just port some code) and can be in a few forms:
             - String literals with ascii notation eg: 'xx x- x' which is the same as 'xx.x-.x'
             - Lists of 'truthy' and 'falsey' values eg: ['1', True, 0, False] which is the same as 'xx..'